vieirads/100DaysOfCode/r1-log.md

 ### R1D84
 I didn't code today.
 After the test, I decided to take a day off.
 Tomorrow I will be back to coding.

+### R1D85
+Analyzed a simple experimento of a unidimensional movement with constant speed in python.
+I used classes to obtain the aceleration of the system using a linear fit.
+Tomorrow I will be back to learn kivy.